Córdoba Patio Festival: Complete Guide

 Maintaining a prize-winning patio requires daily work all year round.
 Owners spend two to four hours a day watering, pruning, cleaning, and reliming the walls.
 In May, the effort intensifies:

-- Completely re-lime the walls (two or three coats — three days' work)
+- · Completely re-lime the walls (two or three coats, taking about three days)

 Why so many geraniums?